sh1670/COMS10017/week13.md

     ...                    (edit .gitignore to ignore files)
     $ git commit -am "..." (take a snapshot)

-Now it is time to link your local repository to the BitBucket repository you have created online.
+Now it is time to link your local repository to the Github repository you have created online.
 To do this, we first connect your local project directory with your online repository:

-    $ git remote add origin https://USERNAME@bitbucket.org/USERNAME/OOP-01.git
+    $ git remote add origin  https://github.com/sh1670/USERNAME/OOP-01.git

 where USERNAME is the username used to create the repository.
 (Depending on how you set up your repository, you might first have to remove your link to the existing origin, e.g. via `git remote rm origin`).
 Once this is set up it is time to copy (or 'push') your commited project files to the online repository for the first time:

     $ git push -u origin master

-This will ask you for your BitBucket password.
+This will ask you for your Github password.
 Once this is entered, your files will be uploaded to the Cloud and you will have succeeded in setting up an online project repository for your team.

 * * *